RaoOfPhysics/201607_PCST-Proceedings/03_results.md

 |Other scientists|University students|**Science journalists**|Industry|
 |Press officers|**School students**|Other media|**Non-specialist public**|

-Institutional press officers can be thought of as belonging to the research community.
+Institutional press officers can be thought of as belonging to the research community, due to the nature of their jobs and their proximity with researchers.
 The audiences in bold are the ones that are being discussed in this paper.

 Perhaps unsurprisingly, colleagues were ranked as the most important group, the most knowledgeable group and the easiest to communicate with about one's research.